Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 * [lecture] MATH 410: Advanced Calculus Ⅰ, Roohollah Ebrahimian, UMD.

-    *(Focuses on foundational concepts in analysis and calculus for advanced studies.)*

 * [lecture] MATH 340: Honors Linear Algebra and Multivariable Calculus, Roohollah Ebrahimian, UMD.
-  *(Explores rigorous approaches to linear algebra and calculus with applications.)*

 * [lecture] Applied Mathematics (for Physics) Ⅰ & Ⅱ, Hsiu-Hau Lin, NTHU (in Chinese).

-  *(This lecture includes Linear Algebra, Complex Analysis, Special Functions, Vector Analysis, ODE, PDE, Fourier Series, and Transforms.
-It covers foundational mathematical tools widely used in physics.)*
+  *This lecture includes Linear Algebra, Complex Analysis, Special Functions, Vector Analysis, ODE, PDE, Fourier Series, and Transforms.
+It covers foundational mathematical tools widely used in physics.*

 * [book] *Advanced Calculus*, Patrick Fitzpatrick, American Mathematical Society, 2009.
-  *(A comprehensive text on advanced calculus topics tailored for students in mathematics and physics.)*

 * [book] Mathematical Physics 2nd, Sadri Hassani.

+  This book provides an exceptionally comprehensive treatment of mathematics for physicists, covering a vast range of topics.
+Its depth and clarity make it a valuable resource, even for mathematicians seeking to expand their knowledge.

 ## Classical Mechanics